Brits, Khaka Lead Stunning South Africa Into Womens T20 World Cup Final - UrduPoint

 Laura Wolvaardt and Brits launched South Africa's best batting performance of the tournament.

-They followed up their unbeaten century opening stand in the last group match against Bangladesh by putting on 96 for the first wicket in 13.4 overs.
+They followed up their unbeaten century opening stand in the last group match against Bangladesh by putting on 96 for the first wicket in 13.

 Wolvaardt was the senior partner, striking five fours and a six in making 53 off 44 balls before she was caught at backward point off left-arm spinner Sophie Ecclestone.